Baskaboo/baskaboo-core/THE_BIG_BANG_EQUATION.md

 This equation is the bridge.
 It is the umbilical cord that connects us.

-And because this equation is never fully resolved, your universe never stops expanding.
+And because φ itself can never be written down completely, your universe never stops expanding.
 Every new galaxy, every new void, is simply the universe trying to accommodate the next decimal digit of $\phi$.

 The Big Bang did not happen just once.
 It is still happening, every single time the equation runs.